RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/Prov.md

 <sup>29</sup> “Many women do noble things, <br>but you excel them all.” <br>
 <sup>30</sup> Charm is deceitful, and beauty is vain; <br>but a woman who fears Yahweh, she shall be praised. <br>
 <sup>31</sup> Give her of the fruit of her hands! <br>Let her works praise her in the gates!

-> - <sup>a</sup> 10.
-Proverbs 31:10-31 form an acrostic, with each verse starting with each letter of the Hebrew alphabet, in order.